 In the Twin Cities, however, more than 700 members of the nonprofit Friends of the 261 have managed to keep a 1944 Milwaukee Road steam locomotive and a fleet of vintage cars operating.
-They offer fall-color excursions down the Mississippi River to Winona, in collaboration with Amtrak.
+They offer fall-color excursions to Duluth or down the Mississippi River to Winona, in collaboration with Amtrak.

 Rail fans come from all over the nation to volunteer as engineers, conductors and brakemen on the runs, says Judy Sandberg of Shoreview, administrator of Friends of the 261.